cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

   - hopolapopola
 ---

-Taurine is a [semi-untethered jailbreak](/types-of-jailbreak/#semi-untethered-jailbreaks), meaning it requires a app to re-apply the exploit after a reboot.
+Taurine is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires a app to re-apply the exploit after a reboot.

 The tool is compatible with jailbreaking devices on iOS/iPadOS versions from 14.0 to 14.3.

-Due to how semi-untethered jailbreaks work, the app will need to be [re-signed](/resigning-apps) once every 7 days.
+Due to how semi-untethered jailbreaks work, the app will need to be <router-link to="/resigning-apps">re-signed</router-link> once every 7 days.

 We will use Sideloadly to install the Taurine jailbreak application to your iOS device for use in the next step.

 ::: warning
-If you are already jailbroken with another jailbreak (besides Odysseyra1n), make sure to properly [remove it](/restoring-rootfs) before proceeding.
+If you are already jailbroken with another jailbreak (besides Odysseyra1n), make sure to properly <router-link to="/restoring-rootfs">remove it</router-link> before proceeding.
 :::

 ## Downloads